-Since 1995, the MNC has partnered with business schools to offer students and alumni meaningful and engaging job opportunities in the nonprofit sector.
+Since 1995, the MNC has partnered with business schools to offer students and alumni meaningful and engaging job opportunities in the nonprofit/for-profit social-impact sector.
 Most business schools find that:

-- Nonprofits hire in small numbers, on a short time-frame (usually 1-3 months), and rarely take part in on-campus recruiting
+- Social-impact organizations hire in small numbers, on a short time-frame (usually 1-3 months), and rarely take part in on-campus recruiting.

-- Building recruiting relationships with nonprofits is much more time-consuming than working with corporations
+- Building recruiting relationships with social-impact organizations is much more time-consuming than working with corporations.

-- Keeping up with yearly shifts in student interest from, for example, education to microfinance, is challenging
+- Keeping up with yearly shifts in alumni/student interest from, for example, education to microfinance, is challenging.

 If you have students and alumni who want to use their skills and experience to benefit the nonprofit sector, we can help.
 Here’s how: